Get the free e-book 'What Kite Is That?' by Tim Parish, when you

 To really do justice to the entire world of traditional Japanese kites would take a larger website than this one!

 Each different region in the country, called a Prefecture, tended to come up with it's own designs.
 This all happened during the Edo period from the early 1600s to the mid 1800s.
 The kites' names often refer to objects, folk heroes or creatures.

-Besides the variety in decoration, it's amazing how unique Japanese kites are in terms of overall design.
+Besides the variety in decoration, it's amazing how unique kites from Japan are in terms of overall design.
 That is, the shape of the frame and sails.